apache/doris/docs/en/docs/data-operate/import/import-way/load-json-format.md

    This method must be used with the setting `read_json_by_line=true`, the special delimiter also needs to specify the `line_delimiter` parameter, the default is `\n`.
 When Doris parses, it will be separated according to the delimiter, and then parse each line of Object as a line of data.

+### streaming_load_json_max_mb parameters

+Some data formats, such as JSON, cannot be split.
+Doris must read all the data into the memory before parsing can begin.
+Therefore, this value is used to limit the maximum amount of data that can be loaded in a single Stream load.

+The default value is 100, The unit is MB, modify this parameter by referring to the [BE configuration](../../../admin-manual/config/be-config.md).

 ### fuzzy_parse parameters

 In [STREAM LOAD](../../../sql-manual/sql-reference/Data-Manipulation-Statements/Load/STREAM-LOAD.md) `fuzzy_parse` parameter can be added to speed up JSON Data import efficiency.